KrishnanSG/Cloud/README.md

 **Project Completed on 24 March 2019**

 This desktop application provides a new platform for instant photo sharing among friends with a simple and faster GUI.
-Since all your pictures and personal details are stored in an encrypted format you need not worry about your security or someone stealing your data.
+Since all your pictures and personal details are stored in an encrypted format so you need not worry about your security or someone stealing your data.

 >**Note: The project will be depolyed soon along with installation steps.**